Introduction

 The words you choose are important.
 They need to be in a format your audience understands and should reflect your brand.

-It's very important to use the language your potential partner uses about their own goals and company.
+It’s very important to use the language your potential partner uses about their own goals and company.
 Doing this breaks down barriers because it’s easier to do business with someone you like and trust.
-If they see that you've put effort into understanding their language, it'll leave a lasting impression.
+If they see that you’ve put effort into a deep understanding of their language, it’ll leave a lasting impression.

 How to Create a Strategic Partnership Value Proposition